Prosecco Punch

 Pomegranate Juice – This adds a lovely festive color to the punch and pairs well with Prosecco.
 You can find pomegranate juice at most grocery stores.

-Rosemary Ginger Simple Syrup – A quick homemade simple syrup with ginger and fresh rosemary gives this punch a lot of flavors.
+Rosemary Ginger Simple Syrup – A quick, homemade simple syrup with ginger and fresh rosemary gives this punch a lot of flavor.
+See my simple syrup guide for more.

 Fresh Rosemary – Add a few sprigs of fresh rosemary to the drink for a festive look.